hotnuma/sysconfig/Readme.md

 ---

-Post install scripts for XFCE, these are meant to be some examples and **must not be executed as is**.
+Experimental post install script for Debian XFCE, **this is an example script it must not be executed as is**.
-Use at your own risk. :-)

 #### System Install